timperrett/sbt-cloudbees-plugin/notes/about.markdown

-Integration for SBT that lets you deploy apps to the awesome stax.net cloud
+Integration for SBT that lets you deploy apps to the CloudBees RUN@Cloud PaaS

 Usage
 -----